DeepankDixit/Banking-Management-System-with-ATM-Emulation/README.md

 Before running the source code, read on-

-1. This file is copied here from my Netbeans Project Directory.
+1. The files here are uploaded from my Netbeans Project Directory.
 2. Make sure that the system has the databases and tables used in the application, because I created the databases and tables manually beforehand.
 3. Package name throughout the application should be changed accordingly.